Zendro-dev/Zendro-dev.github.io/zendro_cli.md

 ```
 Hints:
 1. If you don't have local database or you want to dockerize Zendro App, you can keep docker files.
 These are examples for dockerizing a Zendro App.
-2. If you want to modify environment variables or database configuration, you can edit the following files:
+2. If you want to modify environment variables or database configuration, you can edit corresponding docker-compose file and the following files:
 * without docker setup: ./graphql-server/config/data_models_storage_config.json
 * with docker setup: ./config/data_models_storage_config.json
 * ./graphql-server/.env